coreboot/coreboot/Documentation/tutorial/part3.md

 .. admonition:: i2c-test example

-   In our example, we may want to check that `platform_i2c_transfer` is fed with number of segments bigger than 0, each segment has flags which are in supported range and each segment has buf which is non-NULL.
+   In our example, we may want to check that `platform_i2c_transfer` is fed with a number of segments bigger than 0, each segment has flags which are in the supported range and each segment has a buf which is non-NULL.
 We are expecting such values for _every_ call, thus the last parameter in `expect*` macros is -1.